 You cannot plant turnips.
 Turnips do not work like trees and flowers that grow when you bury them with a shovel.

-Turnips come in bunches of 10, and if you eat a Turnip, 10 will be eaten at a time automatically.
-This will increase your stamina to the maximum value of 10, but it won't be a great return on your investment.
+Turnips come in bunches of 10 so if you eat a Turnip, you're eating 10 at a time!.
+While this increases your stamina to the maximum value, it's not a great return on investment.
 Stick to picking fruits from trees instead!